jarun/buku/README.md

 `buku` is a powerful cmdline bookmark management utility written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a portable database.
 Hence, `Buku` (after my son's nickname).

-You can add bookmarks to `buku` with title and tags, optionally fetch page title from web, search, update and remove bookmarks.
+You can add bookmarks to `buku` with tags and page title fetched from the web, search, update and remove bookmarks.
 You can open the URLs from search results directly in the browser.
 Encryption is supported, optionally with custom number of hash passes for key generation.

 `buku` can also handle piped input, which lets you combine it with `xsel` (on Linux) and use a shortcut to add selected or copied text as bookmark without touching the terminal.
 Ref: [buku & xsel: add selected or copied URL as bookmark](http://tuxdiary.com/2016/03/26/buku-xsel/)